EtzionR/My-Convex-Hull/README.md

 Illustration examples

-&emsp;These properties converted into an equations, which can be developed into our **invalid function**:
+&emsp;&emsp;These properties converted into an equations, which can be developed into our **invalid function**:

 Equations